SABARITHAN-P/smart-canteen-system/README.md

 ## 3️⃣ Run Backend

-Deploy the Java backend on a servlet container such as **Apache Tomcat**.
+Deploy the Java backend using a servlet container such as **Apache Tomcat**.

+Ensure the database credentials are correctly configured before starting the server.

 ---